umich-its-networking/git-training-pub/ex-branching-merging.md

 Note that the merge request is part of the maintainer's project, but that anyone can participate in the discussion on this page,

-Trying writing a few comment in the discussion section.
+Trying writing a few comments in the discussion section.

 ## MAINTAINER: Review the Merge Request

 Go to the "Changes" section.
 You will see a diff of the contributor's changes.
-Make a comment in this diff by hovering the last line in the diff, and clicking the little speach bubble that appears.
+Make a comment in this diff by hovering over the last line in the diff, and clicking the little speech bubble that appears.
 Add the comment, "This looks good, but I prefer the greeting 'aloha'.
 Please update."

 ## CONTRIBUTOR: Respond to the review and make the requested change